 Table 2 Appeals to the P&E Court only

 Column 1 Column 2 Column 3 Column 4

 Appellant Respondent Co-respondent Co-respondent

 (if any) by election (if

 any)

+A person dissatisfied and and another sectors and another sectors and

-A person dissatisfied with the decision The local government to which the claim was made
+with the decision government to which the claim was made

-5. Registered premise S
+5. Registered premise s L

-An appeal may be ma de against a decision o of the Minister under ch napter 7, part 4.
+An appeal may be ma de against a decision o f the Minister under cl napter 7, part 4.

 Column 1 Column 2 Column 3 Column 4

 Appellant Respondent Co-respondent Co-respondent

 (if any) by election (if

 any)

 1 A person given a decision notice about the decision The Minister If an owner or occupier starts the appeal-the owner of the registered

-2 If the decision is to register premises or renew the registration of premises-an owner or occupier of premises in the affected area for the registered premises who is dissatisfied with the decision premises
+2 If the decision is to register premises

+premises or renew the

+registration of premises-an

+owner or occupier of

+premises in the

+affected area for the registered

+premises who is

+dissatisfied with

+the decision